himslm01/himslm01.github.io/VPN/wstunnel_wireguard.md

 * on the corporate network:
   * a server that supports [WireGuard](https://www.wireguard.com/).
 I'm going to use Linux server.
 I'll need root access, which I will achieve using `sudo`.
 This guide will call this server the `WireGuird client`.
   * a server that can run [WSTunnel](https://github.com/erebe/wstunnel/) on the corporate network.
 I'm going to use the same Linux server as the `WireGuird client`.
 I'll need root access, which I will achieve using `sudo`.
+* available on the corporate network, with access to the public Internet
+  * an HTTP/HTTPS proxy server, such as Squid proxy.
+I'm going to assume it exists already, but we will need.
-  * the hostname and port of the corporate network's HTTP/HTTPS proxy.
+  * the hostname and port of it.
 * publicly available from the Internet (either directly available or via a port forward on a NAT firewall):
   * an HTTP/HTTPS reverse proxy server.
 I'm going to demonstrate how this can be achieved using an instance of [Træfik](https://traefik.io/traefik/) running in a kubernetes cluster, and using [Nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) on a Linux server (which could be a Raspberry Pi).
     * TLS certificates for the hostname of the reverse proxy server.
 * on the other network behind the reverse-proxy:
   * a server that can run [WSTunnel](https://github.com/erebe/wstunnel/).
 This could either be the same Linux server which is running the [Nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) HTTP/HTTPS reverse proxy, or the same Linux server which is running the [WireGuard](https://www.wireguard.com/) software.
   * a server that supports [WireGuard](https://www.wireguard.com/).
 I'm going to demonstrate how this can be achieved using a Linux server, and how this can be achieved using a [Mikrotik router](https://mikrotik.com/products/group/ethernet-routers).
 I'll need root access to the Linux server, which I will achieve using `sudo`, or access to the Mikrotik command-line-interface / WebFig / Winbox.
 This guide will call this server the `WireGuird server`.